 Professor Allan Fels AO, Dr Jorge Padilla and Wendy Ng

 The legal test for misuse of market power (abuse of dominance as it is called in other jurisdictions) has been a long running controversy in Australian competition law.
-This discussion group will explore the fundamental economic foundations of a competitive assessment of unilateral conduct.
+This seminar will explore the fundamental economic foundations of a competitive assessment of unilateral conduct.
 Professor Padilla will examine what constitutes an abuse of dominance as a matter of economics, the economic criteria that could be used to identify anticompetitive unilateral behaviour, and the role of intent in that determination.
 The rules or standards that should be used in abuse of dominance cases and the rationale for adopting per se rules, the rule of reason, and rebuttable presumptions are also discussed.
 In addition to standards, the design of institutions to detect and deter anticompetitive conduct is also important.
 Professor Padilla also canvasses the strategic use of antitrust investigations in a globalised world.

 Dr. Jorge Padilla